SeanShubin/todo-application/README.md

         - no deletes
     - this does not mean you can't have mutable persistence, but only the immutable persistence is canonical
     - mutable persistence must be entirely derivable from the immutable persistence
+    - the essence of lambda architecture lies in how you organize your data
+        - canonical data should be simple and permanent (remember: canonical, simple, permanent)
+        - only allow data to be complex if it can be treated as transient, re-derived if necessary (remember: derived, complex, transient)
 - No mocks
     - First, some definitions from [Martin Fowler's Article](http://martinfowler.com/articles/mocksArentStubs.html)
         - Dummy objects are passed around but never actually used.
 Usually they are just used to fill parameter lists.